The Market Leaders

 OE Connection was the first company in the market to offer electronic collision parts ordering.
-Initially a joint venture between Ford, General Motors, Chrysler and ProQuest, OE Connection was established with the mission to automate collision parts ordering for original equipment parts.
+OE Connection was established with the mission to automate collision parts ordering for original equipment parts.

-With nearly a decade head start on the competitors, OEC was able to secure contracts with nearly every automaker in the US and Canada and develop unique and innovative programs for automakers.
-With multiple recent acquisitions, OEC now offers a competitive suite of capabilities and could help establish the competitive offering to hold CCC at bay.
+With nearly a decade head start on the competitors, OEC captured contracts with nearly every automaker in the US and Canada.
+With multiple recent acquisitions, OEC now has the tools to match CCC.
+But can they compete?

 Recent OE Connection Acquisitions